Georgian Theatre Royal

 The Georgian Theatre Royal is a theatre and historic Georgian playhouse in the market town of Richmond, North Yorkshire, England.
 It is among the oldest of Britain's extant theatres.

 It was built in 1788 by the actor-manager Samuel Butler (1750–1812), and his first wife Tryphosa Butler (nee Brockhill) and was one of his circuit of theatres, the others being located in Beverley, Harrogate, Kendal, Northallerton, Ripon, Ulverston and Whitby, though none of these are now open.
-After Tryphosa's death in 1797 he married Francis Maria Jefferson.

-After Samuel's death the theatre was run by his widow and later their son, Samuel William Butler.
+After Tryphosa's death in 1797, Butler married Francis Maria Jefferson.
+After Butler's death the theatre was run by his widow and later their son, Samuel William Butler.

 Regular performances at the theatre continued until 1830, when performances became less frequent and in 1848 it was let as an auction house.
 The Georgian Theatre Royal was reopened by a non-profit trust in 1963, it was expanded in 1996 and had major restoration works, including the addition of a museum, costing £1.6 million in 2002, reopening once again in 2003.

 August 2016 saw the opening of The Georgian Theatre Royal Experience, a museum detailing the history of the theatre and displaying artefacts from the theatre's collection, as well as The Woodland Scene, reported to be the oldest surviving stage scenery in the world.
 In addition, the Paul Iles Learning Centre was reopened following extensive renovation, and now houses The Georgian Theatre Royal Youth Theatre as well as many events including volunteer open days, book groups and costume making sessions.

 History

-The building is Grade I listed. and has hosted Georgian star Edmund Kean, and other figures such as Dame Sybil Thorndike, Joyce Grenfell and Alan Bennett.
+The building is Grade I listed and has hosted the celebrated Georgian actor Edmund Kean, and other figures such as Dame Sybil Thorndike, Joyce Grenfell and Alan Bennett.
 The Theatre Royal possesses the oldest known set of theatrical scenery in existence.
 Known as 'The Woodland Scene', it was painted in a workshop in Royston, Hertfordshire and dates back to around 1820.
 Dame Judi Dench is the theatre's president and Hamish Ogston and Sir Thomas Allen are vice-presidents.
-The CEO is Clare Allen, formerly of Stratford ArtsHouse; who writes and directs the in-house pantomime each year.
+The CEO is Clare Allen, formerly of Stratford ArtsHouse, who writes and directs the in-house pantomime each year.